iv461/icey/icey/doc/extending_icey.md

     ImageTransportSubscriber(std::string topic_name, std::string transport, rclcpp::QoS qos) {

     }
-    iamge_transport::Subscriber subscriber_;
+    image_transport::Subscriber subscriber_;
 };
 ```
 we also created the field `subscriber_` to store the subscriber we will create.

 ### Attaching to the ROS-Node
 Now comes the important part: The *attaching* to the ROS-Node.
 In ICEY, attaching means actually creating the subscriber/publishers/timers etc in the ROS-node.
-We do not do this immediatelly after constructing the Streams, instead we defer this process.
+We do not do this immediately after constructing the Streams, instead we defer this process.
 It happens when the  method `attach` is called.

 We implement the method attach with a lambda-function, capturing by value (copying inside the lambda) all the parameters required for the subscriber: